mirage/mirage-www/tmpl/wiki/hello-world.md

 All of this can be manipulated via the `config.ml` file as usual, and we use the `NET` environment variable in the example below.
-The example below is from the [stackv4/](https://github.com/mirage/mirage-skeleton/tree/master/kv_ro) directory in `mirage-skeleton`.
+The example below is config.ml from the [stackv4/](https://github.com/mirage/mirage-skeleton/tree/master/stackv4) directory in `mirage-skeleton`.

 ```